zlatnaspirala/zlatnaspirala/README.md

 - Communication only with websockets[webRTC].
 Same DB used (like rocketcraftingserver).
 This project is standalone powered with Node.js/mongoDB/webRTC.
 - [Visual-TS GE server part](https://github.com/zlatnaspirala/visual-ts-game-engine/tree/master/server)

+#### New networking
+  0 Kurento will be future main networking platform in mine projects.
 #### ROCKET CRAFT - UE4 projetcs
  In ue4.24 i use `http/https request` data format JSON.
   - empty